ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 Lifecycle management should be considered from the beginning and, if possible, new requirements should be integrated into the same API version as a non-breaking change.
 In other words, the API is subject to a natural evolution with improvements, extensions, fixes, and so on, and the process must be designed to support this evolution.

-When version changes occur, AMPLIFY API Management supports processes to move consumers from one API version (`/api/v1/res`) to the next (`/api/v2/res`).
+When version changes occur, Amplify API Management supports processes to move consumers from one API version (`/api/v1/res`) to the next (`/api/v2/res`).